CodeIntelligenceTesting/c-ares/INSTALL.md

   wmake -u -f Makefile.Watcom
 ```

-After running wmake, you should get adig.exe, ahost.exe, and the static and dynamic versions of libcares.
+After running wmake, you should get adig.exe, ahost.exe, and the static and dynamic versions of libcci.

 PORTS
 =====

 This is a probably incomplete list of known hardware and operating systems
-that c-ares has been compiled for.
-If you know a system c-ares compiles and
+that c-ci has been compiled for.
+If you know a system c-ci compiles and
 runs on, that isn't listed, please let us know!

      - Linux (i686, x86_64, AARCH64, and more)